pingcap/docs-cn/br/backup-and-restore-overview.md

 BR satisfies the following requirements:

-- Back up cluster data to a disaster recovery (DR) system with an RPO of no more than 10 minutes, reducing data loss in disaster scenarios.
+- Back up cluster data to a disaster recovery (DR) system with an RPO as short as 5 minutes, reducing data loss in disaster scenarios.
 - Handle the cases of misoperations from applications by rolling back data to a time point before the error event.
 - Perform history data auditing to meet the requirements of judicial supervision.
 - Clone the production environment, which is convenient for troubleshooting, performance tuning, and simulation testing.